5.4 Map Fusion Processing

 Quality Setting

 Fast, Standard, and Slow settings control algorithm depth and iteration count.
 Standard is the recommended starting point for fusion projects.
 If the first attempt at Standard fails or produces misalignment, switch to Slow before troubleshooting collection.
-If RAM is the constraint, Medium Quality (Standard) reduces memory consumption relative to Slow at a modest accuracy trade.
-For large projects at or above 150 minutes total, use Medium Quality to avoid processing failures on machines with 96 GB or less of RAM.
+Fast reduces processing time substantially but at a meaningful accuracy trade; use it only for preliminary verification runs, not final output.
+For large projects at or above 150 minutes total, use Standard rather than Slow to reduce the risk of memory-related processing failures on machines with 96 GB or less of RAM.
+Using Standard in this context does not produce bad data; it reduces the algorithm's iteration count while keeping accuracy within professional tolerances.

 SLAM Mode

 Three options are available.
-None produces the highest accuracy and should be used when collection technique was sound and there are no known drift problems.
-Robust is the default balanced setting, it handles moderate drift and degraded environments better than None at a slight accuracy trade.
+None applies no additional robustness compensation, producing the cleanest optimization and highest accuracy when collection technique was sound and no drift problems exist.
+It does not disable SLAM processing; it disables the error-compensation algorithms that trade accuracy for resilience.
+Robust is the default balanced setting.
+It handles moderate drift and degraded environments better than None at a slight accuracy trade.
 Narrow Scene is for tunnels and mine galleries specifically; it should not be applied to standard indoor projects.

 Loop Closure